WWE News: Former Champion Shares Pregnancy News

 She made her debut in 2005 as part of a storyline with Melina, Joey Mercury, and John Morrison, in which she played a “fixer” for the faction.

-After her time with Melina, Mercury and Morrison came to an end, she became John Bradshaw Layfield’s image consultant, and managed him towards a United States Championship victory against Chris Benoit at WrestleMania 22.
+After her time with Melina, Mercury, and Morrison came to an end, she became John Bradshaw Layfield’s image consultant and managed him toward a United States Championship victory against Chris Benoit at WrestleMania 22.

-Following her tenure with JBL, she was given a the gimmick of a tone-deaf singer who annoyed the crowd and fellow WWE superstars with her performances.
+Following her tenure with JBL, she was given the gimmick of a tone-deaf singer who annoyed the crowd and fellow WWE superstars with her performances.

-In 2007, she even released a Christmas album called A Jingle with Jillian, which debuted at number 20 in the U.K. charts.
+In 2007, she even released a Christmas album called A Jingle with Jillian, which debuted at No. 20 on the U.K. charts.

-In additional to the questionable comedy gimmicks and managerial roles, Hall did enjoy some success as a wrestler.
-She was part of a tag team with Melina for a while, then, in 2009 she won her only WWE Divas Championship.
+In addition to the questionable comedy gimmicks and managerial roles, Hall did enjoy some success as a wrestler.
+She was part of a tag team with Melina for a while.
+In 2009, she won her only WWE Divas Championship.

-Her time as champ was short-lived, though, as she dropped the title to Melina shortly afterwards.
+Her time as champ was short-lived, though, as she dropped the title to Melina shortly afterward.

 In the eyes of the WWE Universe, Hall may be most remembered as the superstar with the giant “growth” on the left side of her face.
 While the noticeable mark was all prosthetics work, it had a tendency to unsettle her fellow alumni.
 This was, of course, during an era where WWE management’s perception of women’s wrestling was less enlightened than it is these days.